UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 * `Aspect`: values `Pro` and `Prog` are highly confusing.
 Rename Pro?
 * Yoav has argued that `Definite=Red` is a rather weird way of marking of what is otherwise called the construct state.
 Any better solution?
+* `Negative` either rename to `Polarity` (and keep values `Pos` and `Neg`), or keep the name but use only one value `Yes`.
+Positive polarity is rarely marked morphologically, isn't it?
+So `Negative=Pos` probably just marks words that can take the negative morpheme but do not have it.
+This value is currently used in 13 treebanks.

 ## Adding new values to existing features